talon-one/talon_go/docs/AccountAnalytics.md

 SetExpiredCoupons gets a reference to the given int32 and assigns it to the ExpiredCoupons field.

-### GetCustomAttributes

-`func (o *AccountAnalytics) GetCustomAttributes() int32`

-GetCustomAttributes returns the CustomAttributes field if non-nil, zero value otherwise.

-### GetCustomAttributesOk

-`func (o *AccountAnalytics) GetCustomAttributesOk() (int32, bool)`

-GetCustomAttributesOk returns a tuple with the CustomAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasCustomAttributes

-`func (o *AccountAnalytics) HasCustomAttributes() bool`

-HasCustomAttributes returns a boolean if a field has been set.

-### SetCustomAttributes

-`func (o *AccountAnalytics) SetCustomAttributes(v int32)`

-SetCustomAttributes gets a reference to the given int32 and assigns it to the CustomAttributes field.

 ### GetReferralCodes

 `func (o *AccountAnalytics) GetReferralCodes() int32`